elouangrimm/bsky/README.md

 Please be sure to:

-- Change all branding in the repository and UI to clearly differentiate from deer.social.
+- Change all branding in the repository and UI to clearly differentiate from DarkSpace.
 - Change any support links (feedback, email, terms of service, issue tracker, etc) to your own systems.

 ## Self hosting & personal builds

 Self hosting is great!
-It is our intention that deer.social is easy to self host and build on your own.
-If you host your own instance of deer.social, or make your own builds, please make some level of effort to clarify that it is not an "official" build or instance.
+It is our intention that DarkSpace is easy to self host and build on your own.
+If you host your own instance of DarkSpace, or make your own builds, please make some level of effort to clarify that it is not an "official" build or instance.
 This can be in the form of a different domain or branding, but can also be as simple as not advertising your hosted instance or builds as "official" releases.

 ## Security disclosures

-If you discover any security issues, please send an email to aviva@rubenfamily.com.
+If you discover any security issues, please send an email to hello@elouan.xyz.
-If the issue pertains to infastructure, code, or systems outside the scope of deer.social, please refer to the [disclosure guidelines on social-app](https://github.com/bluesky-social/social-app#security-disclosures) if it is hosted by Bluesky PBC.
+If the issue pertains to infastructure, code, or systems outside the scope of DarkSpace, please refer to the [disclosure guidelines on social-app](https://github.com/bluesky-social/social-app#security-disclosures) if it is hosted by Bluesky PBC.
 Otherwise, reference the security policy of that system as applicable <3